surifirstpin/biplus_documentation/docs/DataRun.md

 From the list of dimensions and measures, select set of fields to access the information.

-**1.**  Select one or more fields from dimensions to group your data.
+**1.**  Select one or more dimension fields to access the data.

-**2.** Select one or more measure fields to add numeric values, such as totals and counts.
+**2.** Select one or more measure fields to access numeric values, such as totals and counts.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/92e1e1b322bed3026eedfd1a2dca2bc3c3dfea78/images/visu_run.png)